anthony-zhou/anthonyzhou.me/_posts/2020-3-19-audio-identification-app.md

         }

 # Final product
 I ended up with an iOS app that takes recordings and identifies the sounds in the recordings.
-Here is a screen recording of the app where I recorded myself whistling:
+Here is a screen recording of the app where I recorded myself whistling (video has no sound):

 <video style="margin:auto" controls>
   <source src="/assets/videos/Audio App Screen Recording.mp4" type="video/mp4">